35 Must-See Murals in Metro Phoenix

 817 West Fifth Street, Tempe

-Shortly after Lauren Lee’s Three Birds mural was lost to demolition in Roosevelt Row, the artist was busy working on the first public mural ever commissioned by the city of Tempe.
+Shortly after Lauren Lee’s mural depicting three birds was lost to demolition in Roosevelt Row, the artist was busy working on the first public mural ever commissioned by the city of Tempe.
 Painted in May and June 2015, the mural's 16 feet high and 153 feet wide.
 It depicts a long-haired woman lying on her side, surrounded by colorful birds and flowers.
+Lee has another impressive large-scale mural located at the SOHO apartments in Scottsdale.

 El oso plateado and the machine

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.